BENEFITS FOR SURVIVORS OF DECEASED COUNTY EMPLOYEES AND RETIREES

 Q: If I die, are my dependents eligible to continue to receive health insurance coverage?

-Please note that dependents cannot be added to a survivor’s policy unless they were previously covered as a dependent under the Nassau County employee/retiree/vestee’s coverage.
+Please note that dependents cannot be added to a survivor's policy unless they were previously covered as a dependent under the Nassau County employee/retiree/vestee's coverage (except for unborn children or children in the adoption process).

 Rules Under Current Bargaining Agreements:

-CSEA, ShOA and IPBA: Spouse/Domestic Partners and dependent children up to age 26 of active employees receive a total of one year without charge (up to NYSHIP rate).
+CSEA, COBA and IPBA: Spouse/Domestic Partners and dependent children up to age 26 of active employees receive a total of one year without charge (up to the NYSHIP rate).

 Spouse/Domestic Partners and dependents children up to age 26 of retirees and vestees receive a total of three months without charge, after which they must pay the full premium.

-ShOA (in line of duty): Spouse/Domestic Partner, as long as they do not re-marry, and dependent children up to age 26 receive coverage without charge (NYSHIP rate)
+COBA (in line of duty): Spouse/Domestic Partner, as long as they do not re-marry, and dependent children up to age 26 receive coverage without charge (up to the NYSHIP rate)

-PBA, DAI, SOA: Spouse/Domestic Partner, as long as they do not re-marry, and dependent children up to age 26 receive coverage without charge (NYSHIP rate)
+PBA, DAI, SOA: Spouse/Domestic Partner, as long as they do not re-marry, and dependent children up to age 26 receive coverage without charge (up to the NYSHIP rate)

-For more information, active employees should contact their department’s Human Resources Representative.
-Retirees may contact the Comptroller’s Office, Health Benefits Unit by e-mail at ComptrollerHealthBenefits@nassaucountyny.gov or by phone at (516) 571-2369.
+For more information, active employees should contact their department's Human Resources Representative.
+Retirees may Contact Us at the Comptroller's Office, Health Benefits Unit or call (516) 571-2369.

-Q: Who should be notified upon the death of an enrollee?
+Q: Why should be notified upon the death of an enrollee?